keu/docs/tutorials/get-started-with-airflow-part-2.md

 :::

 The DAG itself has two tasks, the first one uses the `GithubTagSensor` to wait for a tag with the name `v1.0` to be added to the GitHub repository you specified in the Airflow variable `my_github_repo`.
 The sensor will check for the tag every `30` seconds and time out after one day.
+It is best practice to always set a `timeout` because the default value is 7 days, which means the sensor would be waiting for 7 days for the tag to be added to your GitHub repository until it fails.

 ```python
     tag_sensor = GithubTagSensor(